inform-us/requirements_specifications/informus/rules/Airway Plan.md

 The front tile displays live data (i.e. the current state on each unit) For each patient, an airway plan is considered (1) COMPLETED if any of the following is true;

- - DAS airway plan reads 'YES'
+ - DAS airway plan reads 'YES' and has been completed within the last seven days.
- - DAS airway plan reads 'NO' but rows Airway plan A, Airway plan B and/or Airway plan C are filled in.
+ - DAS airway plan reads 'NO' but rows Airway plan A, Airway plan B and/or Airway plan C are completed within the last seven days.
  - Either rows Airway plan A, Airway plan B and/or Airway plan C are filled in.
    *(Does rows airway plan A, airway plan B and airway plan C all need to be filled in to be valid if not following generic airway plan?)*